ShreyaaJain/Semantic-Analytics-using-NLP-on-Amazon-Review-Dataset/README.md

 ## STEPS:

 ◦	Packageused:  Text2Vec
-◦	Created mapping between term to term called Document-Term matrix (DTM).
-◦	Used create vocabulary from text2Vec to create the Vocab.
+◦	Created mapping between term to term called Document-Term matrix (DTM) ◦	Used create vocabulary from text2Vec to create the Vocab.
 ◦	Used the tokenized data and Vocab to create DTM
 ◦	Used TfIdf function to create the vector represnation of the Text.